Perovskite solar cell: One-step solution deposition

 In one-step solution processing, a lead halide and a methylammonium halide can be dissolved in a solvent and spin coated onto a substrate.
 Subsequent evaporation and convective self-assembly during spinning results in dense layers of well crystallized perovskite material, due to the strong ionic interactions within the material (The organic component also contributes to a lower crystallization temperature).
+Precise control of crystal growth is essential to achieve high quality perovskite films.
+The rate of crystallization can be controlled by a method that involves Lewis acid-base adduct formation.
+By adding base molecules in a stoichiometric ratio with perovskite precursors, electron pair donors such as sulfur or oxygen can, for example, make adducts with PbX2, a strong Lewis acid.
+By elevating the solubility of lead halides, these acid-base adducts can slow the nucleation process and speed of crystal growth, achieving more homogeneous and performant perovskite layers.
 However, simple spin-coating does not yield homogenous layers, instead requiring the addition of other chemicals such as GBL, DMSO, and toluene drips.
+These antisolvent compounds that are completely soluble in host solvents, have high dielectric constants and boiling points tend to form superior quality films based on nucleation and substrate coverage.
+Other strongly basic S-donors such as thiourea similarly improved FA-based perovskite layer formation.
 Simple solution processing results in the presence of voids, platelets, and other defects in the layer, which would hinder the efficiency of a solar cell.

 Another technique using room temperature solvent-solvent extraction produces high-quality crystalline films with precise control over thickness down to 20 nanometers across areas several centimeters square without generating pinholes.
 In this method "perovskite precursors are dissolved in a solvent called NMP and coated onto a substrate.
 Then, instead of heating, the substrate is bathed in diethyl ether, a second solvent that selectively grabs the NMP solvent and whisks it away.
 What's left is an ultra-smooth film of perovskite crystals."

 In another solution processed method, the mixture of lead iodide and methylammonium halide dissolved in DMF is preheated.
 Then the mixture is spin coated on a substrate maintained at higher temperature.
 This method produces uniform films of up to 1 mm grain size.

 Pb halide perovskites can be fabricated from a PbI2 precursor, or non-PbI2 precursors, such as PbCl2, Pb(Ac)2, and Pb(SCN)2, giving films different properties.